beatuslapis/gorelib.v0/README.md

 The test action assumes you have the following running:

 * A redis server listening on port 6379
+* A zookeeper server listening on port 2181

 ## Copyright and licensing